underpin-project/dpp/README.md

 ## Exploring SPDX RDF

 SPDX describes packages, their licenses and dependencies.
+See query [Explore SPDX Classes and Properties](#explore-spdx-classes-and-properties) for an exploration based on SPARQL.
+But below we perform a simpler exploration based on files.

-In addition to the root, most UNDERPIN software includes a bunch of packages:
+In addition to the root package, most UNDERPIN software uses a bunch of subsidiary (library) packages:
 ```
 $ grep -c spdx:Package *.ttl
 datavault-spdx-2.3.ttl:232